phaag/nfdump/README.md

 VLAN information if requested as well as the payload of the first packet.
-This creates a lot of new possibilities in oder to process and filter flows, such as __nfdump -r flowfile 'payload content POST'__
+This creates a lot of new possibilities in oder to process and filter flows, such as __nfdump -r flowfile 'payload content POST'__ nfpcapd can now store flow files locally or can sent them to a remote nfcapd collector.

 ### New programs
 The nfdump program suite has been extended by __geolookup__.
 It allows either